Tuition, Fees, & Aid

 Other Sources of Financial Aid

-The Office of Admissions and Records also provides information on other sources of financial aid and fellowships.
+Students may consult the Office of Admissions and Records for information on other sources of financial aid.

 Academic Standards for Financial Aid Recipients

 Students receiving financial aid are expected to remain in good standing and make satisfactory academic progress.
 The College reviews the academic standing of every student at the end of each semester.
 Students in good standing are deemed to be making satisfactory academic progress toward program completion.
 Failure to make satisfactory academic progress can result in sanctions including, but not limited to, non-renewal of institutional financial aid.

 To maintain good standing, students generally must satisfy the following criteria: (1) earn the requisite number of credits per semester (12 credits for full-time undergraduate students, 9 credits for full-time graduate students); (2) satisfactorily complete at least 75 percent of the credits attempted per semester; (3) maintain the requisite grade point average during the course of studies (at least 2.5 at graduation for undergraduate students, at least 3.0 at graduation for graduate students); (4) pay all college bills in a timely manner; and (5) comply with the law and College policies.

 Students are put on academic probation when their end-of-semester reviews indicate failure to maintain good standing.
 During the probationary period, financial aid may still be available depending on the nature of the situation.
 Students are reviewed after one semester on academic probation.
 Those who satisfy the requisite load requirement, which may be reduced at the discretion of the program’s chief academic officer, and earn a minimum term GPA of 2.5 will return to good standing.
 Those who do not achieve good standing during the probationary period will have their institutional financial aid cancelled.

 Such students may re-apply for financial aid in the future if they regain good standing, as determined by the College.